 Practice making a few before your next party.
 Your guests will love

 them and marvel that you made them yourself.
-These special candy recipes from 19th-century chefs will help you to release your
+These unique candy recipes from 19th-century chefs will help you to release your

 Grandma McIlmoyle's Recipe Booklet (c.
 1912)

-Here are some practical tips for making meringues that Grandma must have found helpful, as she wrote them next to the meringue recipes in her recipe book:
+Here are some practical tips for making meringues that Grandma must have found helpful, as she wrote them next to the old fashioned meringue recipes in her recipe book:

 The Boston Cooking-School Cook Book (1896)